AStcherbinine/pyRT_DISORT/docs/_sources/examples/plot_sky_image.rst.txt

 ..
-GENERATED FROM PYTHON SOURCE LINES 17-19
+GENERATED FROM PYTHON SOURCE LINES 17-20

 Before we simulate the sky, it's useful to take a look at what variables we need.
+Many variables must be either floats, ints, or booleans, but some need to be arrays that have a specific shape.

 ..
-GENERATED FROM PYTHON SOURCE LINES 19-20
+GENERATED FROM PYTHON SOURCE LINES 20-21

 .. code-block:: default